What is GRE? Here’s a complete GRE guide

 The three sections of the GRE Exam Syllabus test you on the following:

-1. Analytical Writing: You don’t need specific content knowledge for this section.
+1. list items Analytical Writing: You don’t need specific content knowledge for this section.
 It tests your ability to critically analyse an issue and how well you articulate those thoughts.
 Here’s how you can ace it!

 Do give this blog a read to get an idea of the type of questions asked in each section.
 For help in GRE preparation, read this post and give this ppt a watch.